harveybc/feature-fusion/README.md

 #### Optional Arguments

+- `--validation_file` (str): Path to the input CSV file used to test the trained autoencoder.
-- `--output_file` (str): Path to the output CSV file after fusion and dimensionality reduction.
+- `--output_file` (str): Path to the output CSV of the reconstructed dataset.
 - `--save_encoder` (str): Filename to save the trained encoder model after the autoencoder training is complete.
 - `--save_decoder` (str): Filename to save the trained decoder model after the autoencoder training is complete.
 - `--load_encoder` (str): Filename to load the encoder parameters from a pre-trained model.